AliBahri94/Remote-Sensing-Image-Classification-via-Improved-Cross-Entropy-Loss-and-Transfer-Learning-Strategy/README.md

 2. Run ``python devide_dataset.py`` to split dataset to train and valid folder
 3. Download pretrained models and put into ``checkpoint/`` directory
 3. Run ``python predict.py``
-4. Results will be shown
+4. Results will be shown.
-Note: Configurations is in the config.py file.
+- Note: Configurations is in the config.py file.